 - ArcScale.MajorTickCount and ArcScale.MinorTickCount - specify the number of major and minor tickmarks;

-- ArcScale.MajorTickmark and ArcScale.MinorTickmark - provide settings for controlling the display of major and minor tickmarks.
+- ArcScale.MajorTickmark and ArcScale.MinorTickmark - provide settings controlling the display of major and minor tick marks.

-After customizing a gauge scale, you may need to specify gauge appearance.
-You can this by adding a background layer to a scale.
+After customizing a gauge scale, you may need to specify the gauge appearance.
+You can do it by adding a background layer to a scale.

 This layer specifies the background of the gauge.
 It is represented by the ArcScaleBackgroundLayer class.

-The following is a list of background layer main properties:
+The following is the list of the background layer main properties: